betaglot/plantabeta/docs/reference/Beta/BetaCode/Overview.md

 ## DevNotes

+- You don't need to know Python to use Pylant in the same way that you don't need to know AssemblyCode to use Python.
+- Computational Thinking
+- Beta is written in Python, so I'm really translating Python from climbing to Planting.
 - Beta will be extracted from Climbing and Planting so it can be applied to other activities.
 - What are the shared HandPut() types of Put(Tree) and Put(Flag)?